JennyDoJD/html-css-training/practice/README.md

 ## Requirements:

+- Build a site that will be applied all HTML5/CSS3 knowledge
+- Slice from Figma to HTML/CSS
 - Apply mobile first for practice
 - Apply CSS guideline
-- Apply Flexbox and Grid
+- Apply Flexbox and Grid in CSS
 - Responsive (Mobile, Tablet, Desktop)
 - Cross-browser testing (MS Edge, Chrome, Firefox latest version)
   - MS Edge: 44.17763.1.0